Alxlol/fps_counter/README.md

 }
 ```

-then run your project with flutter run --dart-define=FPS_COUNTER=true
+then run your project with flutter run --dart-define=fps_counter=true

 Some settings are avaible through the initialize method: